mission-beyond/.github/profile/README.md

-## Lack of social equality is one of the UK’s greatest challenges
+## Lack of social mobility is one of the UK’s greatest challenges

 The social mobility ecosystem is vast but fragmented.
 There are millions of talented, diverse, underrepresented young people.
 Thousands of wonderful, impactful programmes and interventions and thousands of employers seeking diverse talent.